AustinHay/jekyll_website/_posts/2015-03-10-Sell-or-Be-Sold-MWC-2015.md

 My journey to MWC began moments after I hung up the phone that fateful Thursday night.
 It was time to prepare.
 For most companies, MCW takes serveral months of preperation, but not at [Branch](https://branch.io).
 After our recent [Series A](http://techcrunch.com/2015/02/26/branch-metrics-raises-15-million-for-its-smarter-mobile-deep-linking-technology/) we saw a great opportunity to build relationships, evangelize Branch, make a notable presence, and to learn about the mobile ecosystem.

 Who said you couldn't pull off an incredibly successful MWC trip in three days?
-4 days, 30 miles walking, 100's of partner meetings, 20 cafe con leches, dozens of cocktail hours, and 18 hour crunches later, this is my story: <b>[Sell or Be Sold](http://www.grantcardone.com/sell-or-be-sold/): Conquering [MWC](http://www.mobileworldcongress.com/)</b>.
+4 days, 30 miles walking, 100's of partner meetings, 20 cafe con leches, dozens of cocktail hours, and 18 hour crunches later, this is my story: <b> Conquering [MWC](http://www.mobileworldcongress.com/)</b>.

 ### The Adventure Begins...with an App ###